shadowitcalculator.com

 Template language

-From [Start Date] to [End Date, 60 days later], all employees may self-report any tools currently in use for work purposes without risk of disciplinary action.
-The only obligation during the amnesty period is to complete the Tool Registration Form at [link].
-Tools self-reported during the amnesty window will receive a risk review within 15 business days, and no tool will be removed without a minimum 30-day transition period and an approved alternative being provided.
+From [Start Date] to [End Date, 60 days later], all employees may self-report any tools currently in use for work without disciplinary risk.
+The only obligation during the amnesty window is to complete the Tool Registration Form.
+Tools self-reported during the window will receive a risk review within 15 business days, and no tool will be removed without a 30-day transition period and an approved alternative.

 Purpose